launchbadge/app-hedera/tests/usage.md

 Custom pytest options
 ```
+    --device <device>           run the test on the specified device [nanos,nanox,nanosp,stax,all].
+This parameter is mandatory
     --backend <backend>         run the tests against the backend [speculos, ledgercomm, ledgerwallet].
 Speculos is the default
     --display                   on Speculos, enables the display of the app screen using QT
     --golden_run                on Speculos, screen comparison functions will save the current screen instead of comparing
     --log_apdu_file <filepath>  log all apdu exchanges to the file in parameter.
 The previous file content is erased
-    --nanos                     run only the test for the nanos device
-    --nanox                     run only the test for the nanox device
-    --nanosp                    run only the test for the nanosp device
 ```